What Business Insurance Do I Need?

 This means making sure that your business has adequate cover for:

-- Business contents - for example computers, stock and equipment
+• Business contents - for example computers, stock, and equipment

-Home business insurance will also cover your business contents such as computers, stock and equipment against damage and theft.
+Home business insurance will also cover your business contents such as computers, stock, and equipment against damage and theft.

-However, the reality is that the majority of insurers will not cover your business if it’s based at home because of the additional risks that present themselves in this context.
+Many people assume that they'll be covered for their business activities under their home insurance policy.
+However, the reality is that the majority of insurers will not cover your business if it's based at home because of the additional risks that present themselves in this context.

 Working away from home?

-If your business isn’t based from your home there are a couple of other insurance options that you will need to consider to ensure that your business is adequately covered.
+If your business isn't based at home, there are a couple of other insurance options that you will need to consider to ensure that your business is adequately covered.

 Public liability insurance is perhaps the most important of these as just about every small business will need this cover, regardless of where they work.

-Public liability provides cover against claims made by members of the public who have been injured or had their property damaged by your business (where the business being claimed against has been found legally liable for the damage or injury caused).
+This type of insurance provides cover against claims made by members of the public who have been injured or had their property damaged by your business (where the business being claimed against has been found legally liable for the damage or injury caused).

-For example, if you’re attending a trade event such as a summer fair or festival and a member of the public gets injured while visiting your stall, any compensation awarded as a result could be claimed from your business.
-Not necessarily the organisation that arranged the event.
+For example, if you're attending a trade event such as a summer fair or festival and a member of the public gets injured while visiting your stall, any compensation awarded as a result could be claimed from your business - not necessarily the organisation that arranged the event.

 It may also be worth taking out professional indemnity insurance, depending on the nature of your business.